KristianLyng/varnishfoo/chapter-3.rst

         -   BereqAcct      151 0 151 172 56 228
         -   End

-You can still see the ``TTL`` header, but now it reads 3600 and higher.
+You can still see the ``TTL`` header, but now it reads 3600.
-Unfortunately, there's a miss-match between the documentation and implementation here in Varnish 4.0 and 4.1.
-The documentation suggests that the first number should take ``Age`` into account, but as we just demonstrated, that is clearly not happening.
+Unfortunately, there's a miss-match between the documentation and implementation in Varnish 4.0 and 4.1.
+The documentation suggests that the first number should take ``Age`` into account, but as we just demonstrated, that is clearly not happening (if it was, then the first number of the ``TTL`` line should have read `3590`).
 However, the other numbers are correct, so you can infer the ``Age`` from that, but not really use it directly in a VSL query.

 Combining multiple queries is also possible::